 Mom and Dad have built three nests on the property, and we built one.
 N0 or the first nest, built sometime before 2006, was built by Dad and his original mate, OM.
 The location can be seen in the map above.
 N1 or the second nest, built largely or entirely by Dad and his current mate Mom, was started in late 2006.
 Mom and Dad left N1 in 2012 and started working on N2, about 500 feet away from N1.
 In July of 2015, N2 was destroyed in a storm.
 Neil Rettig came up with the idea of building a nest not far from N2's old location to see if the eagles would adopt it.
 Bob was thrilled by the idea, but passed away before it began.
 We named it N2B in Bob's honor.

-N1 How high is N1?
-About 80 feet.
-How big is N1?
-About 6 feet across, about 5 feet deep; it weighs close to 1367 lb.
-How old is N1?
-The eagles built it in 2007 and used it to successfully fledge 14 eaglets.
+How old was N1?
+The eagles began building it in 2007 and used it to successfully fledge 14 eaglets.
 A previous nest close by fell when a windstorm broke one of the branches.
 They left N1 after the 2012 nesting season.

 What is the area around the nests like?